databricks/terraform-provider-databricks/docs/resources/mount.md

 ## Common arguments

 * `cluster_id` - (Optional, String) Cluster to use for mounting.
 If no cluster is specified, a new cluster will be created and will mount the bucket for all of the clusters in this workspace.
 If the cluster is not running - it's going to be started, so be aware to set auto-termination rules on it.
-* `mount_name` - (Optional, String) Name, under which mount will be accessible in `dbfs:/mnt/<MOUNT_NAME>`.
+* `name` - (Optional, String) Name, under which mount will be accessible in `dbfs:/mnt/<MOUNT_NAME>`.
 If not specified, provider will try to infer it from the bucket name, storage account name, etc.
 * `uri` - (Optional, String) the URI for accessing specific storage (`s3a://....`, `abfss://....`, `gs://....`, etc.)
 * `extra_configs` - (Optional, String map) configuration parameters that are necessary for mounting of specific storage
 * `resource_id` - (Optional, String)